Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Differentiable Proxy Objectives for Missing Data Remediation

-Even if all variables may potentially be masked, this summation requires $N2^{d}$ summations and effectively reduces the combinatorial search space from $2^{N\times d}$.
-However, we reached~\eqref{eq:imp_simple} by assuming that the imputation mechanism is fixed before seeing the data.
-In practice, the imputation depends on the observed data, and thus on the missingness mechanism.
-To capture that dependence, we propose to use the asymptotic forms of the imputation methods to derive expressions for $\ztphi$ that are differentiable with respect to the missingness mechanism; then we use equation~\ref{eq:imp_simple} with these $\ztphi$.
-In the subsequent sections we derive the asymptotic forms of two commonly used imputation methods: mean imputation and linear-regression imputation.
+To capture that dependence, we propose to use the asymptotic forms of the imputation methods to derive expressions for $\ztphi$ that are differentiable with respect to the missingness mechanism; then we use~(\eqref{eq:imp_simple}) with these $\ztphi$.
+In the subsequent part, we derive the asymptotic form of the commonly used mean imputation.
+The asymptotic form of linear regression-based imputation is provided in the Appendix~\ref{sec:ls}.